Borys Lyatoshynsky: Career at the Kyiv Conservatory

 From 1922 to 1925, Lyatoshynsky, then a 25-year-old lecturer and teacher of composition in the Kyiv Conservatory, organised and led the Ukrainian Society of Contemporary Music.
 He was appointed as professor of composition in 1935.
-During the 1920s, the Communists introduced a policy of korenizatsiia ('growing roots'), designed to foster indigenous cultures as a way to undermine what was perceived as imperial domination.
+During the 1920s, the Communists introduced a policy of korenizatsiia ("indigenization"), designed to foster indigenous cultures as a way to undermine what was perceived as imperial domination.
 Korenizatsia produced a cultural climate that encouraged Lyatoshynsky and his contemporaries to be experimental and innovative.

 During the first half of the decade, Lyatoshynsky concentrated mainly on composing chamber music for the violin and the piano, writing pieces such as his String Quartet No 2, the Trio for piano, violin and cello, and two piano sonatas.
 He also composed songs, some of them set to the lyrics of the Chinese ancient poets.
 Reflections (1925), a cycle of seven pieces for the piano, is one of a small number of works for the instrument; his other piano works are the sonatas (written in 1924 and 1925), Ballade (1928), a suite (1942), and seven of his series of 10 preludes, written in 1942 and 1943.